The Single Factor

-Background and recording
+Background

 Anthony Phillips, an original member of Genesis, is featured on the album, playing guitar, organ and synthesizer.
 According to Phillips, a song "with big Genesis-sounding, slightly choral keyboard phrases with super soaring guitar over it" was also recorded for the album, but the band decided to leave it off "because it didn't have 'the Single Factor'."

+In the United Kingdom, promotional efforts included a national flyposting campaign, point of sale displays, London Underground posters, and advertising in the national and local press.